-Most DEI benefits initiatives sound great in the announcement email.
-More inclusive coverage.
-More vendor partners.
-More “support.”
-Then six months later, HR hears the same thing in a different form: employees are confused, usage is uneven, and the people the benefit was meant to help aren’t consistently getting value from it.
+Most DEI benefits initiatives sound great when they hit your inbox.
+Then six months later, HR hears the same complaints: employees are confused, usage is spotty, and the people the benefits were meant to help aren't getting much value.

-From a health and employee benefits systems perspective, that outcome isn’t surprising.
-DEI benefits isn’t mainly a messaging problem.
-It’s a design, access, and administration problem.
-If the benefit is hard to find, hard to qualify for, hard to schedule, or expensive at the point of care, it won’t drive equitable outcomes-no matter how inclusive the intent.
+From a benefits systems perspective, that outcome isn't surprising.
+DEI benefits isn't just a messaging problem.
+It's a design, access, and administration problem.
+If a benefit is hard to find, hard to qualify for, hard to schedule, or expensive at the point of care, it won't drive equitable outcomes—no matter how inclusive the intent.

 The DEI benefits paradox: adding more can widen the gap

-Many employers pursue DEI goals by expanding offerings-fertility support, gender-affirming care, mental health platforms, caregiver resources, enhanced leave.
+Many employers chase DEI goals by piling on offerings: fertility support, gender-affirming care, mental health platforms, caregiver resources, enhanced leave.
 Those additions can be meaningful.
-But they can also create an unintended effect: the employees who already have flexibility, time, and confidence navigating healthcare get the most value first.
+But they can also backfire: the employees who already have flexibility, time, and confidence navigating healthcare end up getting the most value first.

-In practice, utilization often skews toward employees who have fewer barriers to access, such as:
+In practice, use skews toward employees who face fewer barriers, like:

 - More predictable schedules and time off flexibility